 - Reach out.
 If you’re unsure of whether a message is legitimate or not, reach out to the sender through another means to confirm it if you can.

 For your business to avoid threats, being able to identify potential phishing attacks is only going to become more important.
 Find out how to train your team to spot them by reaching out to us.
-Call TAP Tech at 203-744-9760 to learn more.
+Call COMPANYNAME at PHONENUMBER to learn more.